 Bee on a yellow firewheel [gaillardia pulchella] at Palace Gardens, Oldenburg. © Matt Lemon Photography.
 All Rights Reserved.

-On a recent trip to Oldenburg to retrace the steps of the ancestors of my professor and friend Helena Meyer-Knapp, we strolled through the beautiful Palace Gardens, one of the major historical parks in Northern Germany.
+On a trip to Oldenburg to retrace the steps of the ancestors of my professor and friend Helena Meyer-Knapp, we strolled through the beautiful Palace Gardens, one of the major historical parks in Northern Germany.
 “Stretching over an area of around 16 hectares with great diversity of plant forms and colours, the gardens were created in 1814 by Duke Peter Friedrich Ludwig as an English landscape garden [and] have maintained their original appearance, almost unchanged over the 200 years of their existence, and still contain some of the original tree population.”
-The above photo was taken on a field of beautiful firewheels, and I would like to use it to highlight once again the global decline of bee populations, which governments still refuse to acknowledge, as recent events in the UK have shown.
+The above photo was taken on a field of beautiful firewheels, and I would like to use it to highlight once again the global decline of bee populations, which governments still refuse to sufficiently address.

 “Believe it or not, you have a bee to thank for every one in three bites of food you eat.”